 - Cognitive decline

-This study shows that maintaining a health social life is a great way for seniors to not only stay safe, but active and healthy in a community where they feel accepted, appreciated, and loved.
+This study shows that maintaining a healthy social life is a great way for seniors to not only stay safe, but active and healthy in a community where they feel accepted, appreciated, and loved.
 It is also a great way for seniors to develop a sturdy support system that can come in handy should anything go wrong.

 Have A Disaster Kit Handy